2023-2024 Tax Planning Guide

 Valuations Can Help Business Owners Plan for the Future

-U.S. citizens, resident aliens and any domestic legal entity with foreign financial accounts have a deadline to file their annual Report of Foreign Bank and Financial Accounts (FBAR) by April 15, 2022.
-Filers who miss the April deadline will receive an automatic extension until Oct.
-15, 2022, to file the FBAR.
-Keep in mind, an extension request is not needed.
+As a reminder, U.S. citizens, resident aliens and any domestic legal entity with foreign financial accounts must file their annual Report of Foreign Bank and Financial Accounts (FBAR) by April 15, 2023.

 The Bank Secrecy Act (BSA) mandates U.S. individuals to file FBARs under the following circumstances: